 - Develop self-confidence.
 Have a belief in yourself completely independent of what anyone else may say, or think.
 This means defining what matters to you and living your values.
 As long as you’re living in alignment with what matters to you, that’s all you’ll ever need.

 - Question everything.
 Question your emotional response.
 If you react to something negatively ask yourself, why?
 Did something happen to you in the past?
 Are you being self conscious?
 Is there a subconscious belief you are unaware of that’s creating a negative emotional response that’s unfit, or too much for the reality of the situation?

-- Don’t give in to temptations of taking the easy way out or avoiding a struggle in life because in the long run, these struggles are what build character.
-They are the best learning environment when it comes to life lessons and ultimately becoming a more centered person.
-People who have been through the greatest challenges and come out the other side are much more at ease and relaxed in life compared to those who’ve had everything come easy, living in an uncontested reality.
+- Don’t give in to temptations of taking the easy way out, or avoiding a struggle in life because in the long run, these struggles are what build character.
+They are the best learning environment when it comes to life lessons, and becoming a more centered person.
+People who have been through the greatest challenges and come out the other side are much more at ease in life compared to those who’ve had everything come easy, living in an uncontested reality.

 - Take time to recover and to relax your mind and body.
 Goals and drive are a beautiful thing, but to go the distance in life you need time to rest, rebuild, recover and reflect, in whatever form that may mean to you.
 Always keep your life in balance.

 - Expect everything to go well and work out in your favor until it doesn’t.
 Always have positive expectations and confidence in what you are doing.
 When you’re right, you’ll reinforce that positive attitude.
 If you’re wrong, you’ll be provided an opportunity to face a challenge, adapt, and prove you’ve got what it takes to handle whatever adversity life brings your way.